DanOvando/marlin/README.md

 fleets <- create_fleet(fleets = fleets, fauna = fauna, base_effort = resolution^2) # creates fleet objects, basically adding in selectivity ogives

-fleets <- tune_fleets(fauna, fleets, steps = 100) # tunes the catchability by fleet to achieve target depletion
+fleets <- tune_fleets(fauna, fleets, steps = 50) # tunes the catchability by fleet to achieve target depletion
 ## Note this will be a problem if there are more fleets than species, need to maybe assign proportion of catch that comes from
 ## different fleets for each species?

 # run simulations
-steps <- 100 # number of time steps, in years for now

 # run the simulation using marlin::simmar